Esri/collector-tools/CollectorUtils/add_update_gnss_fields.md

 # Add GNSS Metadata Fields
-A Python script and corresponding toolbox to automatically add GNSS attributes to feature classes and domains to geodatabases.
+A Python script and corresponding toolbox to automatically add and update GNSS attributes to feature classes and domains to geodatabases.

-Supported in at least ArcGIS 10.3.x+ and ArcGIS Pro 1.2+
+Supported in at least ArcGIS 10.3.x+ and ArcGIS Pro 1.4+

 This script/tool attempts to add the following fields to a Point Feature Class: